Fields of social work and how they differ from one another

 Social work offers numerous opportunities for practitioners.
 So long as they are compassionate, want to help those in need, and have the right educational qualifications, they qualify to become a social worker.
 However, the variety of opportunities can leave some confused, and without knowing what each has to offer, they may find themselves in a type of social work they are not passionate about.

-The first step toward becoming a social worker is to get a social work degree.
-It qualifies students to become direct social workers, where they will work with individuals, families and groups, exploring ways to improve their lives.
+Getting a social work degree is the first step toward becoming a social worker.
+It qualifies students to become direct social workers, working with individuals, families, and groups and exploring ways to improve their lives.

-Those who would like to do more than direct social work should pursue a master’s degree.
-It will qualify them for a variety of MSW careers options, although social workers are primarily involved in helping people with mental health and addiction problems.
-With an MSW, practitioners can work in for-profit and non-profit organizations, outpatient and inpatient facilities and government agencies.
+Those who want to do more than direct social work should pursue a master’s degree.
+It will qualify them for various MSW career options, although social workers are primarily involved in helping people with mental health and addiction problems.
+With an MSW, practitioners can work in for-profit and non-profit organizations, outpatient and inpatient facilities, and government agencies.

 When choosing a specialization, it helps to know the different fields of social work and what they involve.
 If, for example, one likes working with young children and teenagers, they might want to specialize in child social work, or they can earn an MSW and work to help teenagers deal with addiction and mental health problems.

-This article will explore the different fields of social work and the roles and responsibilities of each, as well as the educational requirements to become successfully employed.
+This article will explore the different fields of social work, the roles and responsibilities of each, and the educational requirements to become successfully employed.

 Child welfare social workers

 The child welfare system receives and investigates potential child abuse and neglect reports.
 They also resettle children with relatives and arrange for adoption.
-It falls on social workers to make sure that these things are done and follow up to make sure that each child in their caseload lives in a secure, safe and happy environment.
+Social workers must ensure that these things are done and follow up to ensure that each child in their caseload lives in a secure, safe, and happy environment.

 Current statistics underpin the need for child welfare social workers.
 According to the Annie E. Casey Foundation, 8 out of every 1,000 children were abused in 2020.
-This was a slight improvement from the previous four years where 9 out of every 1,000 children suffered some form of abuse.
+This slightly improved from the previous four years, when 9 out of every 1,000 children suffered abuse.

 More than 200,000 children entered the foster care system, with those aged between one and five making up the largest number.
-By the time many of them aged out of the foster care system they were marked by adversity and trauma and had to deal with a variety of mental health issues.
+When many of them aged out of the foster care system, they were marked by adversity and trauma and had to deal with various mental health issues.
 Many already suffer behavioral problems that are expected to follow them into adulthood.

-The job of the child welfare social worker is to be an advocate for these children.
-They locate them, move them to safety, make sure that they get therapy and place them in safe environments where they can thrive.
+The child welfare social worker’s job is to advocate for these children.
+They locate them, move them to safety, ensure they get therapy, and place them in safe environments where they can thrive.

-It is also the job of the social worker to follow up and make sure that these children receive all the services the government and private organizations have to offer and provide assistance to help them cope with whatever obstacles they encounter along the way.
+It is also the job of the social worker to follow up and ensure that these children receive all the services the government and private organizations offer and provide assistance to help them cope with whatever obstacles they encounter along the way.

 Child social workers are also involved in issues that affect children in ordinary homes, like obesity and learning disabilities.
 They work with the parents of these children to provide interventions aimed at whatever problems they may be dealing with.

 A child welfare social worker needs a degree in social work.
-An online program can take as little as two years, and to practice, licensure from the relevant state is needed.
-Do some research into what licenses are required and how to obtain them.
+An online program can take as little as two years, and licensure from the relevant state is necessary to practice.
+Please research what licenses are required and how to obtain them.

 Child social workers also need a specific set of soft skills.
 They should be empathetic and willing to help those who cannot help themselves.
 They should also be resourceful people who are self-driven and can find solutions in the direst of situations.